traines-source/public-transport-statistics/README.md

 * if the delay is sampled too early before actual departure/arrival, delays might be underestimated (I think, because delays tend to increase more than decrease during the course of a trip)
 * if the delay is sampled much before actual departure/arrival, when for most trips, live data is not yet available, cancelled trips are overrepresented (since they are usually known earlier and only trips with live data or cancelled flag set are kept as "latest sample")
-* if the delay is sampled too far after the actual departure, cancelled trips are overrepresented, since for some providers (e.g. Deutsche Bahn), delays get nulled after a couple of minutes and as such these samples don't qualify as "latest sample", but the cancelled ones do indefinitely.
+* if the delay is sampled too far after the actual departure/arrival, cancelled trips are overrepresented, since for some providers (e.g. Deutsche Bahn), delays get nulled after a couple of minutes and as such these samples don't qualify as "latest sample", but the cancelled ones do indefinitely.

 For more insight on `latest_sample_ttl_bucket`, check out the "Realtime data deletion" panel in the ["Ops" dashboard](https://stats.traines.eu/d/bnoIAJFVz/ops?orgId=1).